1013 K Street,

 In 1986, the theatre was re-opened by a group of local residents and continued showing films.
 The grand reopening took place on November 18 1986, with the MGM musical “Singin' In the Rain” starring Donald O'Connor, who attended in person.
 Mr O'Connor was given a pair of scissors and, with a smile, snipped the celluloid ribbon across the front doors and the Crest Theatre was in business again.
 In 1995, the Crest Theatre completed a one million dollar restoration which returned the 975-seat theater back to its original Streamline Moderne look, featuring a fabulous gold-leaf interior.
 Two small auditoriums were created in the basement of the building.

 Over the following years, the Crest Theatre has been host to many different types of shows and events.
 It continues to host a program of classic and recent films.
 Concerts with artistes such as Cab Calloway, B.B.
 King, Dave Brubeck and a variety of comedy shows such as Bernie Mac, Carrot Top, Sam Kinison and The Mommies.
 Community events include the popular Sacramento Symphony ‘Jeans and Beer’ and ‘Mocha and Mozart’ series.
 In addition, the Crest Theatre is frequently used for private events such as political fundraisers, receptions, movie screenings, conferences, employee orientations and weddings.
 The two small basement auditoriums were closed in March 2013, and films were no longer scheduled in the main auditorium.
+However, by 2015 classic films were being screened.

 Just login to your account and subscribe to this theater